ybayoumy/computer-graphics-assignments/spaceship-game/README.md

 If the ship speed and rotation is too slow, update the `SHIP_SPEED` and `SHIP_ROTATION_SPEED` values as needed to make the game more enjoyable.

 Likewise, update the `FIREBALL_ROTATION_SPEED` value as needed to make the game harder/easier.

-## Platform and Compiler

-Visual Studio 2022 was used to compile and run the source code

-Platform (OS): Windows 10 Pro

-Compiler: C++17